Ryan-B1yth/hr-application/README.md

 ![4 size view of the website's home page](assets/images/am-i-responsive.PNG)

 This command line program is a Python based, object oriented program that would allow for a small company to keep track of their employee's information and access specific info as and when needed.
 The program pushes to a Google Sheet which can be manipulated from inside the program.
 Data can be added, deleted, and modified.
 Along with this, salaries can be set using predefined boundaries or set manually.
-To access the [Google Sheet](https://www.google.co.uk/sheets/about/), follow the link, click 'Go to Google Sheets' and login using:

-  - Email: rb.test.codeinstitute@gmail.com
-  - Password: hrappcodeinstitute

 In this theoretical company, employees added to the system are randomly generated a 4 digit employee number.
 This allows them to easily find their information on the system.